SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/eventnotifications.md

 Event notifications are sent from the terminal to the POS to inform the POS about different things.
 They do not require a response message and it is not a must to implement any handeling of them, but it may be helpful and make a nice solution.
 They will only appear if the implementation has a listener for terminal requests.

-The most commonly used event notifications are those informing about paramter updates.
+The most commonly used event notifications are those informing about parameter updates.

 ```xml
 <SaleToPOIRequest>